Croatia

 HR Proc

 The fish processing industry is situated in coastal and rural area.
-In 2017, there were 45 enterprises employing 1 396 people.
-Important products are frozen fish, canned fish (anchovies, sardines, large pelagic fish), dried, salted and fish filets (mostly from sea bass and sea bream as well as from small pelagics).
+In 2020, a total of 48 enterprises employed 1,356 people.
+Important products are frozen fish, canned fish (anchovies, sardines, large pelagic fish), dried, salted, or filleted fish (mostly sea bass and sea bream as well as from small pelagics).
 Smoked and marinated products are also produced in small quantities.
-The total amount of processed products was 23 255 tonnes in 2017.
+The total sales of processed products reached €82.9 million.

 Fisheries are an important element of the overall export of agricultural products for the Republic of Croatia, accounting for some 7% of total exports of agricultural products.

 Croatia is a net exporter of fish and seafood products, with about €50 million surplus.
-Japan is the most important destination for Croatian tuna, while within the EU, Italy, Slovenia and Spain are the main export destinations for fresh and salted fishery products.
+Japan is the most important destination for Croatian tuna (12% of the value in 2022), while within the EU, Italy (31%), Spain (11%), and Slovenia (8%) are the main export destinations for fresh and salted fishery products.
 Demersal fish and cephalopods are exported fresh mainly to Italy.
-Export of fish and seafood in 2017 amounted to €208.1 million and 62 000 tonnes.
+Export of fish and seafood for human consumption in 2022 amounted to €213.5 million and 66, 613 tonnes.

 Consumption

-The key challenges in Croatian fisheries sector are in responding to the competitiveness and sustainability of fisheries enterprises, including small-scale coastal fleets.
+The key challenges in Croatia’s fisheries sector are in responding to the competitiveness and sustainability of fisheries enterprises, including small-scale coastal fleets.
 The improvement of safety and working conditions, as well as increasing quality, control, and traceability of catches is a high priority.

-The concentration of the bulk of fisheries on just two species, anchovies and sardines, is a challenge, which calls for diversification in the production targeting different species and for value addition for the two species, in order to increase the income of fishers.
+The concentration of the bulk of fisheries on just two species, anchovies, and sardines, is a challenge, which calls for diversification in the production targeting different species and for value addition for the two species, in order to increase the income of fishers.

-Based on the National Strategic Plan for Aquaculture Development 2014–2020 the main challenges in the aquaculture sector are poor diversification of species and products, technological development of the sector, non-existence of marketing strategies, and the lack of product branding and licensing.
+The major challenges in the aquaculture sector are poor diversification of species and products, technological development of the sector, non-existence of marketing strategies, and the lack of product branding and licensing.
 The lack of processing capacities and production of products with a higher added value, together with market instability and high production price are additional challenges to be overcome.

 After Croatia joined the EU, the national aquaculture sector, and especially the freshwater aquaculture sector, has been influenced by structural changes on the market for both producers and consumers.
 While international trade has become easier, domestic trade of aquaculture products has become more difficult due to the increased competition.
 Therefore, the Croatian aquaculture sector needs to increase its competitive advantages for the entire sector to secure economically, environmentally, and socially sustainable development in the future.